Australia

 Integrity measures also ensure that a company will not qualify for the reduced rate unless the specifically defined passive income (including, among other things, interest, rents, and net capital gains) that it derives represents no more than 80% of its total assessable income for the year.

-From 1 July 2022, a new tax and regulatory framework applies to corporate collective investment vehicles (CCIVs).
+A new tax and regulatory framework applies to corporate collective investment vehicles (CCIVs) with effect from 1 July 2022.
 In general terms, a CCIV is a type of a company limited by shares that is used for funds management and for which the tax law applies to ensure that the income and gains of the entity are taxed on a flow-through basis to the investors.

 Global minimum tax and domestic minimum tax

-• The Income Inclusion Rule, which will apply for income years starting on or after 1 January 2024.
-This rule will apply to Australian multinationals and Australian entities that are subsidiaries of a foreign-headquartered multinational located in a jurisdiction that has not implemented this rule.
+- The Income Inclusion Rule, which applies for income years starting on or after 1 January 2024.
+This rule applies to Australian multinationals and Australian entities that are subsidiaries of a foreign-headquartered multinational located in a jurisdiction that has not implemented this rule.

-• The Undertaxed Profits Rule, which will apply for income years starting on or after 1 January 2025.
+- The Undertaxed Profits Rule, which applies for income years starting on or after 1 January 2025.
 Where no Income Inclusion Rule applies, the Undertaxed Profits Rule will apply to foreign multinationals that operate in Australia.

-In addition, the government proposes a 15% domestic minimum tax applying to income years starting on or after 1 January 2024.
-This tax will apply to Australian operations of multinationals and will ensure that Australia retains taxing rights over undertaxed Australian profits.
+In addition, a 15% domestic minimum tax applies to income years starting on or after 1 January 2024 for Australian operations of multinationals and will ensure that Australia retains taxing rights over undertaxed Australian profits.

-The global minimum tax and the domestic minimum tax will apply to large multinationals with annual global revenue of 750 million euros (EUR) or more, subject to certain exemptions.
+The global minimum tax and the domestic minimum tax applies to large multinationals with annual global revenue of 750 million euros (EUR) or more, subject to certain exemptions.

 Local income taxes